Each

 frenzy, some feel left out as they endure the long night for their soul.

-Facebook, YouTube and in-person.
+Night service will be held Wednesday, December 20th at 7pm in-person only.
 In this service, we will be given a chance to

 lay our burdens before God as we gather together to pray.
 We will recall the